Art & Design

 You can get to the museum by train and then bus.

 The Sagawa Museum opened in 1998 to mark the 40th anniversary of the Sagawa Express shipping company.
-Its themes are "Exchanges of Eastern and Western Culture" and "What the Future Holds."
+The museum has a unique aesthetic and is designed to appear as if it is floating on water.
+It is an artwork in itself.

-The collection is primarily of three modern Japanese artists: painter Ikuo Hirayama, sculptor Sato Churyo, and ceramicist Kichizaemon Raku (the 15th artist to hold this historic title).
-The museum also holds a National Treasure, a temple bell from the southwest bell tower of Mt.
+The collection is primarily of three modern Japanese artists: painter Ikuo Hirayama, sculptor Sato Churyo, and ceramicist Jikinyu Raku (formerly known as Kichizaemon Raku; the 15th artist to hold this historic title).
+The museum also holds a National Treasure, a temple bell from the west bell tower of Mt.
 Hiei .

 The Japanese tea ceremony

 The museum is probably best known among pottery and ceramics fans as well as among those interested in sado, the Japanese tea ceremony.
-It has an underwater room, and a tearoom showcasing the works of Raku Kichizaemon, the current head of a family of pottery masters dating back 450 years.
+It has an underwater room, and a tearoom showcasing the works of Kichizaemon Raku, the current head of a family of pottery masters dating back 450 years.

 The Raku clan's pottery has long been associated with "wabi-cha."
 This style of tea ceremony, developed by master Sen no Rikyu, emphasizes simplicity.
-The Sagawa Art Museum is unique because the entire tea room was designed by the artist whose ceramics are displayed inside.
+The Raku Kichizaemon Pavilion is unique because the entire tea room was planned and designed by the artist whose ceramics are displayed inside.

-As part of a water garden, the architecture of the museum is worth seeing.
+Standing in a water garden, the architecture of the museum is worth seeing.
 Fans love the floating design as well as the luxurious interiors.
-The simple aesthetic takes on different tones with the seasons, and is particularly moving when illuminated on summer nights.
+The simple aesthetic takes on different tones with the seasons.